 Diversity, Equity and Inclusion

 From the origins of the Foundation’s creation in the 19th century, trustees have insisted that schools and institutions funded reflect the values of equality, diversity, and inclusion.
-Race, ethnicity, gender preference and sexual orientation are not practiced by the Foundation.
+The Castle Foundation does not discriminate on the basis of race, ethnicity, religion, sexual orientation, gender disability, national origin, gender identity or expression.
+We do not fund organizations that do so.
 The Foundation seeks a more just society in Hawaii and that all our residents have equal opportunity for a safe, healthy and fulfilling life.

 Our education partners at the Hawaii Association of Independent School’s commitment to the work of diversity, equity and inclusion is reflected in how those principles are incorporated in The HAIS Procedures for Appraising the Independent School Accreditation Standards.
 Accreditation is granted only when schools embrace principles such as: “The school climate reflects a commitment to diversity, equity and inclusion, and it is evident in the engagement of the school community” and adequately demonstrates that “Students experience the school as a safe, equitable and inclusive place.”
 Additional attention is given to these principles as they pertain to admissions, human resources and the health, safety and wellness of students, faculty and staff.